Patron: Peter Sellars

 Click here for Michael Walling's blog.

-Lucy has worked extensively targeting communities and disfranchised young people who are traditionally under-represented in theatre, running countless projects designed to help them develop a voice.
-These include recent projects for Synergy Theatre Company developing playwriting projects for young offenders.
+Lucy Dunkerley has worked extensively targeting communities and disfranchised young people who are traditionally under-represented in theatre, running countless projects designed to help them develop a voice.
+These include projects for Synergy Theatre Company developing playwriting projects for young offenders.
 Lucy worked for 8 years at the Royal Court, as outreach worker leading playwriting projects for young people, many of which developed into productions and public readings.
 Lucy founded Lincolnshire's only theatre company for adults with learning disabilities at Trinity Arts Centre in Gainsborough when she worked there as Education and Outreach Officer.
 She has directed numerous professional plays and readings, youth theatre productions and community performances.
 She has also worked all over Italy, writing, devising and directing shows for young people, as well as being involved in projects in other parts of the world.
+Lucy joined Border Crossings in 2013 to lead the company's Participation and Learning work.
+She has facilitated our community work with schools, refugees and marginalised groups, as well as working in China and across Europe.